aartisab/daily-pennsylvanian-basic-scraper/README.md

+**Changes Made to the Scraper:  **  Changes were made to scrape the top headline in the "Most Recent" section instead of the Main Headline of the DP.
+This decision was made in order to get the most recent news as I felt that is valuable to know since we are part of an everchanging university where news comes in quickly.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).